keshan123/investment-dashboard/README.md

 - Modern, mobile-friendly styling, with careful attention to spacing, padding, and color.
 - State management with RxJS and BehaviorSubjects.
 - Audio and UI effects are scoped to only run when appropriate.

 ---

+## Platform Notes & Known Issues
+- **iOS Touch Events:**
+  - Custom Angular animations on dynamic lists (such as fade-in or staggered animations) can interfere with touch/click events on iOS devices, especially when using Ionic components.
+Animations were removed from the market list to ensure best touch support.
+- **ng-reflect attributes:**
+  - Attributes like `ng-reflect-name` are only present in development mode for debugging and will not appear in production builds.

+---